Undergrad Internships & Co-ops (Employers)

-Only CIS majors are required to complete a co-op/internship.
+Management and CIS majors are required to complete a co-op/internship.
 However, we strongly encourage all students to complete a co-op/internship before graduation.
 It is up to the student to determine whether they would like to receive academic credit for it.

 Are most of the co-ops/internships paid?

 Yes, the majority of co-op and internship students receive hourly compensation, ranging from $10-23 per hour.

 How many hours must the student work with my company?